Bleach (Nirvana album): Music

-Bleach was heavily influenced by the Seattle-based sludge metal scene of the late 1980s and early 1990s, pioneered by Melvins.
-Author Gillian G. Gaar wrote that Bleach "[has] its share – some would say more than its share – of dirty sludge", and Sub Pop describes the single Love Buzz/Big Cheese to be "heavy pop sludge."
+Bleach was heavily influenced by the Seattle-based sludge metal scene of the late 1980s and early 1990s, pioneered by fellow grunge band Melvins.
+Author Gillian G. Gaar wrote that Bleach "[has] its share – some would say more than its share – of dirty sludge", and Sub Pop describes the single "Love Buzz/Big Cheese" to be "heavy pop sludge."
+Love Buzz is a cover of Dutch band Shocking Blue.
+The original song is notable for its psychedelic rock style and its extensive use of the sitar.